Imperial Citadel of Thăng Long: Lê–Mạc period (15th–18th centuries)

-Nguyễn period (18th–19th centuries)
+Nguyễn-French period (18th–20th centuries)

 When the Nguyễn dynasty took control in 1802, after a period of war and Qing dynasty influence, the capital of Đại Việt was moved to Huế.
 A new Imperial Citadel, which followed the same three-sector plan as the Imperial Citadel at Thăng Long, was constructed there.
 Much of what was left of the Imperial Citadel of Thăng Long after the destructive war at the end of the 18th century was taken to serve the construction of the new citadel.

 In 1805, Gia Long enacted an extensive reconstruction of the old Imperial Citadel which truncated the complex and reconstructed the outer wall in the French the Vauban style.
 In 1831, during his administrative reform Minh Mang changed the name of Thăng Long to Hanoi province.
 This name existed until 1888 when the Nguyễn dynasty officially ceded Hanoi to the French, after which it would become the administrative capital of French Indochina Federation.

-French colonial–revolutionary periods (19th–20th centuries)

 When it was controlled by the French as the capital of Indochina (1885–1954), the Citadel of Hanoi was largely demolished to make the land for offices and barracks.
 Except for the North Gate and the Flag Tower, what remains of Hanoi citadel to this day is only an archaeological site and restored.
 Systematic restoration and excavation began in the 21st century.
 In mid-1945 the Citadel was used by the Imperial Japanese Army to imprison over 4000 French colonial soldiers captured during the Japanese coup d'état in French Indochina in March 1945.

+Democratic Republic-Socialist Republic period (20th century-present)

-During the Vietnam War, the Imperial Citadel was used as an administrative capital and headquarters for the North Vietnamese Ministry of Defense and Army.
-During and after the revolution, several French structures were destroyed or re-appropriated, including what is now the Vietnam Military History Museum (formerly a French military headquarters).
+During period of the Democratic Republic of Vietnam, the Imperial Citadel was used as an administrative capital and headquarters for the North Vietnamese Ministry of Defense and Army.
+Several French structures were destroyed or re-appropriated, including what is now the Vietnam Military History Museum (formerly a French military headquarters).
 Between 1998 and 2000, minor renovations were made to the site so that it would be more accessible and safe for visitors.
 Major archeological discoveries were made as part of a construction project in 2002–2004.
 In 2004, the Ministry of Defense moved from the Central Sector of the site so that the relics could be more completely conserved by the Hanoi People's Committee Department of Culture and Information.

 In 2009, the Citadel was inscribed as a Special Relic of National significance (Special National Site), making it the first site listed under that category.
 The Central Sector of the Imperial Citadel was listed in UNESCO's World Heritage Site on July 31, 2010, at its session in Brazil, as "The Central Sector of the Imperial Citadel of Thăng Long – Hanoi".
 The site has undergone several modifications as part of a larger ongoing plan for restoration.
-Some of these renovations and their efficacy have become controversial.